 As of its current status, there are many and rather fundamental functionality still misssing that tear Qtractor apart from a finished product, let alone for the quest of its own goals.
 It's still a work in progress.
-In my own personal agenda priority, the following are the ones for taking care in times to come:
+In my own personal agenda and priority, these are the ones for taking care in near times to come: